Last Updated on

 You won’t believe how good the recipe for these Cornish pasties is!
-That flaky pastry, slightly crispy and crumbly around the edges, the tender beef pieces, the slightly sweet rutabaga, and those comforting potatoes.
+That flaky pastry, slightly crispy and crumbly around the edges, the tender beef pieces, the touch of sweetness from the rutabaga, and those comforting potatoes.

 A perfect meat pie that I could eat at any time of the day, preferably warm, but really I don’t mind it if it’s cold either… That good!

 I can remember the first Cornish pasty I had in Bath, quite a long time ago, that hot pocket of pastry with vegetables and meat, I loved it!

 And because my husband and I wanted to try something different as well, we bought and split a second super spicy Indian style pasty with potatoes and vegetables and lots of curry.
 So good!!!

 And if you would like to try some sweet pasties, have a look at these pumpkin pasties.